2020 FORUM PROGRAM – PRESENTATIONS, PANELS, ROUNDTABLES

 PANEL PRESENTATIONS INCLUDE:

-MDMA: Expansive Research and Applications – Matthew Baggott, PhD; Terence Ching, M. Soc Sci, MS
+MDMA: Expansive Research and Applications – Matthew Baggott, PhD; Terence Ching, M. Soc Sci, MS; Devon Christie, MD, CCFP

 Matthew Baggott notes that realizing the full promise of psychedelics will all require integrating knowledge from basic science and underground use.
 Approximately 300 people have received MDMA in MAPS-sponsored clinical trials, while another 1300 people have received MDMA in basic science studies and tens of millions of people have taken MDMA in unsanctioned experiences.
 The goal of this presentation will be to facilitate integrating knowledge and experiences from these three populations in order to make helpful psychedelic experiences safer and more accessible.
-Also on this panel is Terence Ching, a PhD student in clinical psychology, who will share research findings regarding the efficacy and safety of MDMA-asssisted psychotherapy for PTSD across ethnoracial groups.
+Also on this panel are Terence Ching, a PhD student in clinical psychology, who will share research findings regarding the efficacy and safety of MDMA-asssisted psychotherapy for PTSD across ethnoracial groups, and Devon Christie who will discuss the potential of MDMA for the treatment for chronic pain.

 Psilocybin-assisted therapy and Acceptance and Commitment Therapy (ACT) – Jordan Sloshower, MD, MSc, and Jeffrey Guss, MD; joined by Richard Zeifman